 Here in Florida, we have a program called VPK which means voluntary pre-kindergarten.
 The program is funded by the state and is free for all kids for three hours a day the year before they are to attend kindergarten.
 The program is to help prepare the kids for kindergarten so many kids are learning before they ever get into formal public school.

 If your child has never been in a group setting preschool can be daunting and scary.
 The thought of being around all the kids and learning new things at the same time can be overwhelming.
 So let’s talk about what you can do to prepare your children for their first educational experience.
-Socially you can help your child get use to group settings by attending library readings where a group of kids sit and listen to books being read to them.
-This is an activity many preschools do and they will be use to it.
+Socially you can help your child get used to group settings by attending library readings where a group of kids sit and listen to books being read to them.
+This is an activity many preschools do and they will be used to it.
 Setting up play days and hosting small little parties so your child can learn to work with others.

 Besides the social aspect, it might make your child feel better to have already learned or at least become familiar with some of the preschool curriculum.
 As early as you can work with your child in a fun way with counting, colors, shapes, or anything you can make into a lesson.
 I often use all life experiences to teach my daughter helpful lessons that she uses in school and in life.
-When she requested the skin be taken off her apple so she can eat it.
+When she requested the skin be taken off her apple so she could eat it.
 I looked at her astonished and asked why she would want to do such a thing.
 I took the opportunity to explain the health benefits of the skin.
 She now eats all her apples with the skin and can tell you why.

 When we are often out shopping, I explain to her what the red, yellow, and green lights mean.
 We look at price tags and she tells me the largest number or tells me which piece of clothing is more expensive.
 One game we play at the grocery store is after we check out she has to guess which item in the cart is the most expensive and which one is the least expensive.
 She loves this game and once she guesses correctly she loves to find the item on the receipt by looking at the prices.

 Children Are never to Young to Learn